-PNC Field is the home of the Scranton/Wilkes-Barre RailRiders of Triple-A East, affiliate of the New York Yankees.
+PNC Field is the home of the Scranton/Wilkes-Barre RailRiders of the International League, affiliate of the New York Yankees.

 Review by Mike